-Individual Skills Competition (ISC) allows athletes/teams to determine their skill levels within a competitive environment.
-Athletes participate in five competitions; Shoot Around the Goal, Pass, Stickhandling, Shoot for Accuracy, and Defense (refer to appendix 1 of this document).
-Each competition is scored to determine the athletes' ability levels.
-If the ISC is used in conjunction with a competition the scores are used to determine award placements.
-The ISC is also used to assess a teams' ability level for the purpose of divisioning the team prior to competition.
-The entire team performs the 5 ISC skills under the head coaches' guidance.
-Upon completion the scores are recorded on the Team Roster and Skill Assessment Form and submitted to the Games Organizing Committee as part of the team's official documentation.

-Traditional Team Competition allows Traditional Special Olympics floor hockey teams to compete against one another.
+- 2.1 Individual Skills Competition - 2.1.1 (ISC) allows athletes/teams to determine their skill levels within a competitive environment. - 2.1.2 Athletes participate in five competitions; Shoot around the Goal, Pass, Stickhandling, Shoot for Accuracy, and Defense (refer to Section 9). - 2.1.3 Each competition is scored to determine the athletes' ability levels.
+If the ISC is used in conjunction with a competition, the scores are used to determine award placements. - 2.1.4 The ISC is also used to assess a teams' ability level for the purpose of divisioning the team prior to competition.
+The entire team performs the five ISC skills under the head coaches' guidance.
+Upon completion the scores are recorded on the Team Roster and Skill Assessment Form and submitted to the Games Organizing Committee as part of the team's official documentation. - 2.2 Team Competition - 2.2.1 Traditional Team Competition allows Traditional Special Olympics floor hockey teams to compete against one another.
 A team is deemed a Traditional Sports team if it is comprised solely of Special Olympics Athletes.
-Traditional teams can be comprised of all male teams, all female teams or mixed gender teams.
-Teams are divisioned according to their ISC team scores, as recorded on Team Roster and Skill Assessment form.
-Teams will be pre divisioned according to these scores in an effort to match teams with compatible skill sets.

-Unified Sports Team Competition allows Unified Special Olympics floor hockey teams to compete against one another.
+Traditional teams can be comprised of all male teams, all female teams or co-ed teams. - 2.2.2 Teams are divisioned according to their ISC team scores, as recorded on Team Roster and Skill Assessment form.
+Teams will be pre divisioned according to these scores in an effort to match teams with compatible skill sets. - 2.3 Unified Sports® Team Competition - 2.3.1 Unified Sports Team Competition allows Unified Special Olympics floor hockey teams to compete against one another.
 A team is deemed a Unified Sports Team if is comprised of Special Olympics Athletes and their Partners.
-Special rules apply to the number of Partners that can be on the playing surface at any given time, along with the age and ability of the Partners.
-Just as with Traditional teams, Unified Sports Teams are divisioned according to their ISC team scores as recorded on the Team Roster and Skills Assessment Form in an effort to match their skills against the teams with which they will be competing.
+Special rules apply to the number of Partners that can be on the playing surface at any given time, along with the age and ability of the Partners. - 2.3.2 Just as with Traditional teams, Unified Sports Teams are divisioned according to their ISC team scores as recorded on the Team Roster and Skills Assessment Form in an effort to match their skills against the teams with which they will be competing. - 2.3.3